-And it seems everyone you talk to has a different home remedy they swear by.
+And it seems everyone you talk to has a different home remedy for heartburn they swear by.
 But are these remedies safe?
 According to Mary Rouzer, DNP, a nurse practitioner specializing in gastroenterology with Franciscan Physician Network, "Unless your esophagus has damage we've seen on a scope and requires medication, it's fine to try natural remedies for acid reflux."

 Find out which home remedies for acid reflux are safe to try and are most likely to help provide relief and when you should seek medical care.

-Home Remedies For Acid Reflux
+What Home Remedies For Heartburn Work?

 Apple cider vinegar